-If you’re unable to get a solution to your problem or fix your account, your home will be up for sale at a foreclosure auction.
+If you cannot get a solution to your problem or fix your account, your home will be up for sale at a foreclosure auction.
 In some states, there is a law known as a deficiency judgment.
 In this case, if the foreclosure sale fails to complete your outstanding debt fully, you’ll get a lien for further money.

 3. Your Credit Score Drops

-While the effect on your credit may not be hard as that of bankruptcy, defaulting on your mortgage loan will affect your score, too.
+While the effect on your credit may not be as hard as that of bankruptcy, defaulting on your mortgage loan will also affect your score.
 You’ll notice a drop in your score after the first 30 days of failing to make mortgage payments.
 It will drop even further if you fail to make your payments in 60 to 90 days.
-When debt goes to a collection agency, your score is impacted.
+When a debt goes to a collection agency, your score is impacted.

 Since the foreclosure filing will be on your public record, your credit score will tumble.
-This will make it hard for you get attractive offers for your next home purchase.
-If you took a recourse loan, the lender is allowed to go after any other valuable property you own to settle the debt.
+This will make it hard for you to get attractive offers for your next home purchase.
+If you took a recourse loan, the lender could go after any other valuable property you own to settle the debt.
 This will significantly destroy your credibility as a borrower.

 Dealing with a foreclosure or defaulted loan is the last thing you want to experience.
-If you suspect the possibility of being late on your monthly mortgage payments, it helps talk to your lender about other options or easing their terms.
-In this case, they can consider suspension of payments, loan modifications, or repayment plants depending on your specific situation.
+If you suspect the possibility of being late on your monthly mortgage payments, it helps to talk to your lender about other options or easing their terms.
+In this case, they can consider the suspension of payments, loan modifications, or repayment plans, depending on your specific situation.